Lukas-Grasmann/Spark_Skyline_Utilities/testing/README.md

 CREATE DATABASE benchmarks;
 ```

 Subsequently, the tables can be created using the `setup.py` script.
 It can be fed directly into `spark-submit` and will create the corresponding tables.
+To create only the real-world datasets, use `setup_real_world.py` instead.

 **Additional setup may be needed depending on which datasources are used.**

+### Faster Setup Using HIVE

+When using HIVE as datasource, the files `hive_setup_real_world.sql` and `hive_setup_synthetic.sql` can be used instead of the setup using Spark.

+The files contain HiveQL queries which can also set up the database directly.

+Replace `input_home` in the .sql files to set the path of the input .csv files.
+Absolute paths may be preferable to prevent errors.

 ### Running the Benchmarks